 A Context Analysis and a Site Analysis are a means for the applicant to outline details of the nature of the site and its setting and which should be extensively cross referred to in informing the development of the site as proposed in the Resource Consent application.

-A Neighbourhood Plan provides the basis to understand how a larger subdivision is to be comprehensively developed and is a gateway document to access the combined subdivision and land use consenting process for larger sites as detailed in RD1 in section 8.4.2.1.
-The Neighbourhood Plan must as a minimum must cover 8ha.
+A Neighbourhood Plan provides the basis to understand how a larger subdivision is to be comprehensively developed and is a

 These documents will consist of plans, accompanying illustrations, text and any other relevant material.